Vineeth1512/FileNet-Notes/02-content-engine.md

 The Content Engine is the **heart of FileNet** — it stores all the documents, keeps their details (like name, type, date), and helps users or apps to find and manage them easily.

 ---
+### 📝 How to Explain in Your Own Words
+*"Content Engine is like the brain or heart of FileNet.
+It’s the place where all files, folders, and related info are kept, organized, and protected.
+Whenever a user or app wants to read or save a document, it goes through the Content Engine."*

+---

 ## 🔹 Why do we use Content Engine?